MSShreya/MSShreya/README.md

 </p>

 <h3 align="center">
-  👩‍💻 Final-Year CSE Student | 🎓 MBA (Finance) Candidate | 💼 Aspiring Business Analyst
+ 🎓 MBA  Candidate |   👩‍💻 Graduated CSE  |💼 Aspiring To be the Change in the Workplace
 </h3>

 <p align="center">